 A hazard register

 Controls that will be employed to minimise the identified potential risks

+An Emergency Operating Procedure (EOP) for farm breakaway events

 Communication channels, requirements and triggers.

-Initial construction and installation of the marine farm and any future construction or installations at the marine farm, including progression to stage 2, shall be undertaken in accordance with the MCSMP
+(a) Initial construction and installation of the marine farm and any future construction or installations at the marine farm, including progression to stage 2, shall be undertaken in accordance with the MCSMP

+(b) In addition, the Emergency Operating Procedure (EOP) shall be implemented for ongoing operation of marine farms at the site.

-The Consent Holder may review the MCSMP at any time prior to and during construction.
-Any reviews shall be undertaken by a SQEP in consultation with the Harbourmaster.
-Any amendment to the MCSMP arising from a review shall be provided to the Consent Authority.
+The Consent Holder may review the MCSMP at any time prior to and during construction, and may further review the EOP at any time during operation of the marine farms.
+Any reviews of the MCSMP, including the EOP, shall be undertaken by a SQEP in consultation with the Harbourmaster.
+Any amendment to the MCSMP or the EOP arising from a review shall be provided to the Consent Authority.

 Requirements prior to and on commissioning of marine farming structures and associated infrastructure: